Garden Tools You Actually Need (And What You Don't)

 Before buying specialized tools you'll use once:

 Borrow from neighbors who garden.
-Most gardeners love helping beginners.
+Most gardeners love helping beginners and are happy to lend tools.

 Community garden plots often have shared tools on site if you rent a plot.